TianZonglin/ImageFinder/README.md

 ## Logs

 - `v0.1` Complete basic resolve logic and basic front-end style
-- `v0.2` Add the function of rendering a separate page, which can be used as a photo album
+- `v0.2` Add the function of rendering a single page, which can be used as a photo album
-- `v0.3` Introduce sqlite, add recently viewed
+- `v0.3` Introduce `sqlite3`, add the module of `recent view`
 - `v0.4` Completion of multiple query methods, especially only the image url method
-- `v0.5` Add the function of sub-directory view, support upper and lower view operations
+- `v0.5` Add the function of `sub-directory` view, support upper and lower view operations
 - `v0.6` Improve front-end operation steps
 - `v0.7` Add the judgment that the operation returns an exception
 - `v0.8` Add support for Gitee repo, the rules are the same as Github repo (Stable version)
+- `v0.9` Use `nstSlider.js` to change the size of pictures smoothly.

 **Todo**